 From what I read, this guy is a pretty popular teacher.
 And I can see why.
 His teaching is concise and clear.

-During the first week of my pathology class, I vowed not to read Robbins Pathology, which is a 1464 pages monster.
+During the first week of my pathology class, I vowed not to read Robbins Pathology, which is a 1,464-paged monster.
 As I say over and over again, it is about being efficient.
-So what some people do is to use Dr. Goljan’s Rapid Review for Pathology.
-I looked it over.
-It is good, but still too much at 656 pages.
-So I just decided not to read books and to attend lecture using the professor’s slides as my main source.
+So some people in my class opted to use Dr. Goljan’s Rapid Review for Pathology.
+I took at look at it.
+It was good, but still too much at 656 pages.
+So I decided not to read books and, instead, planned to attend lecture using the professor’s slides as my main source.
 I received my first exam back and did less than average.
 That was totally unacceptable.

-I remember stressing about what to do.
+I stressed out a bit and didn’t know what to do.
 And one day, I received an e-mail telling me about Pathoma.
-It is created as a review for Step 1 board exam.
-Was it enough for me to know my pathology?
-I read the reviews and lots of people were vouching for it.
+It was created as a review for Step 1 board exam.
+By this time, I was a bit frantic, I was searching for something — anything to help me.
+I read the reviews and lots of people vouched for it.
 Although it is only about 200 pages of outlines, it does come with lectures (audio and visual) so you can really know your stuff.
-And if you have not guessed by now, I’m totally an outlines type of person because it is efficient.
-And it was less than $100.
+And if you have not guessed by now, I’m totally an outlines type of person because they’re efficient.
+And the whole package (consisting of a book with online lectures) was less than $100.

-I got it and have not been disappointed with it.
+I bought it and have not been disappointed with it.
 My grades afterwards have been higher than average.
 It is only January 2012 as I write this, still 5 months before my COMLEX exam and I am already doing about average on my Kaplan USMLE practice exams.
-This is including testing myself on subjects I have not yet learned such as hematology and obstetrics.
+This includes testing myself on subjects I have not yet learned such as hematology and obstetrics.
 Physiology and pathology (and funnily, biostatistics which I never took) are my best subjects.

 Yes, Pathoma really does work, unlike most medical school books.

-Everyone and its mothers recommend this book.
-Everyone and its mother use this book.
-And they are right to do so because it covers almost everything that will be tested for the first board exam (USMLE or COMLEX) — in outline format.
+Everyone and everyone’s mothers recommend this book.
+Everyone and everyone’s mothers use this book.
+And they are right to do so.
+First Aid for the USMLE Step 1 is a good, succinct summary of everything you should have learned in the first two years.
+And hence, it covers almost everything that will be tested for the first board exam (USMLE or COMLEX) — in outline format.

-Because it is in outline format, unless you are really good at reading outlines and are willing to look up extra information to clarify the outlined concepts, this will not be your main resource for learning the materials.
+Because it is in outline format, unless you are really good at reading outlines and are willing to look up extra information to clarify a topic, this should not be your main resource for learning the materials.
 Instead, you will use it to review the materials you have already learned.

-Hence, this book is not needed until the second year when you prepare for USMLE or COMLEX.
-If you get it in the first year, you can use it to follow along with your classes, but most likely than not, you will not understand the materials yet.
+Therefore, I would not get this book until the second year, when you start preparing for USMLE or COMLEX.
+If you get it in the first year, you may not understand the materials yet.
 Towards the second year, you should use this book as you go through your classes.
-The earlier you start with this in the second year, the less stressful you will be when you prepare for the USMLE or COMLEX.
+The earlier you start with this in the second year, the less stressful you will be when you prepare for the first board exam.